-When we de/reterritorialize muscles, we shift the function/location of the muscle, e.g. muscles have found their way into the emotional channel.
+When we de/reterritorialize muscles, we shift the function/location of the muscle, e.g. muscles have found their way into the emotional channel, so an emotion flexes.

 The fascia is a net-like system surrounding all of the muscles.
 When you extend/constrict/stretch your body in certain ways, you can feel the fascia.

 One example of feeling the fascia includes extending your arms while pulling up on the hand to show the palms.
 If you feel a dull pain along the entire arm, this is the fascia being stretched.
 You can feel this with your entire body.
 Try an outstretched dance where you are constantly feeling this.
 Example qualia-world: You are a televangelist preacher.
 Extend the arms out with palms pulled back and try to heal everything and everybody around you.